Dataport/polar/packages/core/README.md

 ```

 This is, for example, useful to listen to search results, draw features, or marker coordinates.
 The plugins document how exactly to use their respective fields.

+To add content to the `MoveHandle`, the mutation `setMoveHandle` can be used.
+The values needed are described in `@polar/lib-custom-types:MoveHandleProperties`.